benjasl-stripe/serverless-coffee-workshop-eda/instructions/content/2-events/2-log-all/_index.en.md

 8. Each event is logged to a separate log stream.
 Choose the first log stream.

-9. From the *Target(s)* section, choose the target named **severlesspressoEventBus**, then choose first row in the *Log Stream* section.
+9. From the *Target(s)* section, choose the target named **severlesspressoEventBus**, then choose the first row in the *Log Stream* section.
 Expand the arrow next to the timestamp.

 ![Execution results](../images/se-mod2-logAll2.png)